RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 1. *(The simplest way)* **Do work on a Checkpoint** that meets the criteria for acceptable quality, as described above,.
 2. **Schedule an oral assessment** (on videoconference) during which I will give a new version of a Checkpoint-like problem for that Learning Target, and you solve that problem "live" at an acceptable level.
 3. **Create a video** of yourself working out the solution to a Checkpoint-like problem that I will make for you, then submit the video.
 If you choose this option, you'll also be required to have a follow-up video meeting with me to discuss the solution and answer additional related questions to make sure you really understand the ideas.
 4. **Use work on an AEP set** and schedule a videoconference meeting with me to argue that your work on the AEP demonstrates mastery of the Learning Target, as well as answer follow-up questions.
-For example, you might do work on an AEP that you believe demonstrates proficiency with "computing derivatives correctly using multiple rules in combination" (Learning Target DC.3).
-If so, then you could schedule a meeting with me to explain why you think your work satisfied DC.3; I would listen and, if I agree, I might ask you to work out a second problem also related to DC.3 to make sure you really understand the idea.
+For example, you might do work on an AEP that you believe demonstrates proficiency with "find closed-form and recursive expressions for arithmetic and geometric sequences and find their sums" (Learning Target SR.3).
+If so, then you could schedule a meeting with me to explain why you think your work satisfied SR.3; I would listen and, if I agree, I might ask you to work out a second problem also related to SR.3 to make sure you really understand the idea.

 **Boundaries on these methods:** Please note the following restrictions on options 2-4 above:

 - *No more than one check per week can be earned through options 2-4*.
 - *Option 3 (make a video) must adhere to standards for video creation* (to be posted separately; basically the video must have clear sound and audio, and keep face, handwriting, and voice in the frame at all times).
 - *Mastery (two checks) *must* include at least one Checkpoint problem*.
 That is, you can't earn Mastery on a learning target through options 2-4 alone.

+**CS learning targets**: In addition to the 23 content-oriented Learning Targets, there are three big-picture oriented learning targets designated "CS".
+These are satisfied not through checkpoints, but through a brief portfolio of your semester work that you will provide at the final exam.

 ### The EMRN rubric